Common Pitfalls in Reed Making and How to Avoid Them

 3. An Unbalanced Heart

 The heart of the reed provides core and stability to the sound.
 If it’s too thick, the reed may feel unresponsive; too thin, and the sound may become thin or unfocused.
+Remember that the heart keeps the upper register sitting up.
+Don't over-scrape.

 How to avoid it: